21 Cocktail Inspired Chocolate Recipes

 In celebration of her first Blogiversary and after a little, err, gentle persuasion on my part, Juliet of The Crazy Gypsy pulled together a very last minute but remarkable cocktail concoction.
 She gives us Tuesday Tumble – a mix of Agavero (another one I had to google), Amaretto and bourbon with the chocolate component cleverly attached to the rim of the glass.
 Thank you Juliet, a great way to celebrate two birthdays 🙂

 For complete dedication to the cause, Caroline from Cake, Crumbs and Cooking is unlikely to be beaten.
 She’s been studying for exams all month so has had little time for baking.
-With only a few hours to go before the deadline she decided she wanted to be part of the WSC birthday celebrations – she was one of the founding participants after all.
+With only a few hours to go before the deadline she decided she wanted to be part of the We Should Cocoa birthday celebrations – she was one of the founding participants after all.
 So after six hours of exams and a one and a half hour commute home, these magnificent mojito cocktail cupcakes were envisioned, created, photographed and eaten.
 I hope these lime drizzle cupcakes with a mint and white chocolate icing helped alleviate some of the pain of a very stressful month.

 Inspired by various whisky cocktails from a recent trip to Scotland, Eira of Cookbooks Galore created these chocolate and whisky tartlets.
 I was very pleased to see another take on the challenge and these tartlets layered with pastry, whisky chocolate and cream sound rather tempting.